Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/integrating-with-ci.md

 ### Step 4: Run Ampli in CI

-To integrate Ampli with your CI system, modify your CI configuration to run [`ampli status`](cli.md#ampli-status) as part of the build process.
-We've made it easy by creating [Docker Containers](https://hub.docker.com/u/amplitudeinc) that you can use which include dependencies.
+To integrate Ampli with your CI system, change your CI configuration to run [`ampli status`](cli.md#ampli-status) as part of the build process.
+Amplitude has made it easy by creating [Docker Containers](https://hub.docker.com/u/amplitudeinc) that you can use which include dependencies.
 Some runtimes have their own containers:

 - `amplitudeinc/ampli`
 - `amplitudeinc/ampli-swift`